ianrenton/ianrenton.com/blog/_posts/2025-08-17-cq-lighthouse.md

 We parked in the free car park at New Ground, a central location for the first three locations of the day, then headed down past the Portland Heights hotel and over the road to the former Tout Quarry, now a "sculpture park".
 There's a few sculptures dotted around, but as with most of the island's disused quarries what it mostly offers is winding paths through giant piles of rock, thinly speckled with vegetation.

 The wind was chilly and stronger than I'd hoped for, so we spent a while trying to find somewhere to hide from it while still having a decent spot to raise an antenna.
 We settled on a north-facing outcrop with an outstanding view of Weymouth and Chesil Beach, and denied the space for anything larger, we deployed the JPC-12 vertical.
-Like all today's HF activities, we used my FT-891 antenna turned down to 25W to be compliant with the UK Foundation licence conditions.
+Like all today's HF activities, we used my FT-891 transceiver turned down to 25W to be compliant with the UK Foundation licence conditions.

 ![JPC-12 antenna on an outcrop of land with a high vantage point, looking out over Weymouth and Chesil Beach](/img/blog/2025/08/portland-1.jpg){: .center}